-Without the horrors of war, they would be parents today, perhaps young grandfathers of their first grandchildren, and would have taught their heirs how important peace is and how terrible war is.
+If it weren’t for the horrors of war, they would be parents today, perhaps young grandfathers of their first grandchildren, and would have taught their heirs how important peace is and how terrible war is.

 You didn’t get this chance.
 And what about us, the generation of Gešovski, who we saw on television the terrible recordings that we grew up in these turbulent times, that we were worried until the last moment whether the withdrawal of the Yugoslav Army JNA from Macedonia would peaceful take place, because of this maybe some have matured faster, but also aged faster?

 I don’t think we did anything significant to remember this lesson more than once a year.
 Of course, that’s not a good sign for us.
 It is not good for the regional media to remember this terrible day more than it is for the Macedonian media.